 Sure, this makes it easier.
 Do you envision having a public, official way to request a clone?
 Perhaps a line in our documentation (either on the Help site or on the site creation page) suggesting that they send an email to a certain person, or submit a Zendesk ticket?
 Or will this be secret-menu only?

-#5 Updated by Luke Waltzer almost 2 years ago
+#5 Updated by Luke Waltzer about 2 years ago

 I think we should establish a) if we should do this and b) how smooth the process is and how much troubleshooting it might require before answering that question.
 If smooth, then integrating into the documentation would be great.
 If more challenging, then it could be off menu, members only special sauce.